Vlad Țepeș League: Beza affair and PND government

+In May 1930, Filipescu allowed the publication of "controversial matter regarding Prince Carol", which resulted in Epoca being temporarily banned by Maniu; the Romanian Police, arriving at the newspaper's offices, was met by its enraged owner, who had to be restrained.
 Filipescu's "extreme" approach was by then also directed against local fascists, such as in July 1930, when he demanded the reintroduction of capital punishment, especially for his former associate Beza.
 Beza, who was also working as an interviewer at Epoca, had been arrested after attempting to kill PNL minister Constantin Angelescu.
 According to his own testimony, he was paid to do so by the Iron Guard, a leading far-right movement; Filipescu himself claimed to have previously barred Beza from publishing pro-Guardist articles in Epoca.
 Beza also recalled that, also in 1930, he merged Tineretul Țepist into the Guard—though its activists continued to act independently, and eventually seceded violently in 1934.
 Three months after his election, Perșinaru was detained as a suspect in the Beza affair.

 Carol returned triumphantly in June 1930, after a months-long national press campaign in which Epoca represented the moderate side.
 In repeat elections for the Bucharest City and Sector councils, held in October 1930, Filipescu openly sided with Iorga.
 Their shared an Electoral List No 2, using a triangle logo, managed to obtain a fifth of the vote in the Yellow (First) Sector, upsetting what was otherwise a PNȚ sweep.
 The cartel was persuaded into joining the majority, in the interest of the "common good"; Filipescu submitted his candidacy for Yellow-Sector Mayor, but only took one vote from the Sector Council, with all other sixteen going to Aurel Bolintineanu.
 In early 1931, the LVȚ stood by Maniu, criticizing the opposition's demand for early elections.
 Filipescu asked for, and was granted, the prefecture of Ilfov (which included the whole of Bucharest), wishing to present himself as a model administrator.
 The League was also granted the prefectures in Ciuc—with Dinu Stolojan, and in Odorhei—with Vasile R. Cupărescu, who was also the LVȚ's head organizer in Transylvania.